 Below, we outline where you can find free (or cheap) wooden crates and pallets, along with safety guidelines, legalities, project inspiration, and more.

 It’s important to remember that not all wooden shipping containers are created equal.
-The crates and pallets you purchase from a craft store like JOANN or Michaels will be a different quality than the ones you find for free from a local business.
+The crates and pallets you purchase from a craft store like JOANN or Michaels will be a different quality than the ones you find for free.

-Be careful to look for nails and screws, and be aware that many used pallets or crates will need to be sanded if you are looking to use them for furniture or home decor.
+Be careful to look for nails and screws, and be aware that many used pallets or crates will need to be sanded if you’re looking to use them for furniture or home decor.
 You may wish to wear gloves when transporting these items to avoid splinters and cuts.

 If the crates or pallets were used to transport food and liquid, look for any spillage that could potentially rot or lead to mold.

-If a crate or pallet does not show any IPPC stamp, you won’t know what chemical processing it may have undergone.
-Take this into consideration before using these items for your home crafts and decor.
+If a crate or pallet doesn’t show any IPPC stamp, you won’t know what chemical processing it may have undergone.
+Take this into consideration before using these items for home crafts and decor.

 Where to Find Wooden Crates and Pallets for Free